jarossnd/jason-ross-dev-v2/blog/posts/sharepoint-designer-2013-and-infopath-2013-sign-in-issues-mfa/index.md

 ## Overview

 SharePoint Designer and InfoPath Designer 2013 are old technologies that some individuals and organizations use.
-Office 2013 was shipped with modern authentication turned on.
-The first version of Microsoft Office that did that was Office 2016.
-Most users have multi-factor authentication turned on with the work and school account.
+Office 2013 was shipped with modern authentication turned off.
+The first version of Microsoft Office that had modern authentication turned on by default was ffice 2016.
+Most user accounts have multi-factor authentication turned on with their work and school account.
 That said, when trying to log into SharePoint Designer or InfoPath they might receive an error message saying: "Your account is in a bad state.
 Please sign-in to this account online to address the issue."
+This is because you need to have modern authentication turned on for an account that has 2-factor authentication turned on.

 ## Resolution